The 5 Most Remote Inhabited Islands in the World

 Of the four islands constituting the Pitcairn Islands, only one, Pitcairn Island, is currently inhabited, while the other isles are dominated by nature, serving as home for endemic species of flora and fauna.
 Historically, its isolation and lack of resources resulted in a mass emigration of Pitcairn islanders to Norfolk Islands, where even to these days large percentage of the population has Pitcairnese ancestry.

-Adamstown, Pitcairn Island’s capital and only settlement
+Adamstown, Pitcairn Island’s capital and sole settlement

 photography by: watawei

-Pitcairn Island from a distance
+pitcairn island from a distance

 photography by: wileypics